jamwt/idempotent-workpool/README.md

     maxParallelism: 10,
     initialBackoffMs: 10000,
     base: 10,
-    maxFailures: 4,
+    maxRetries: 4,
   }
 );
 ```

 - `initialBackoffMs` is the initial delay after a failure before retrying (default: 250).
 - `base` is the base for the exponential backoff (default: 2).
-- `maxFailures` is the maximum number of times to retry the action (default: 4).
+- `maxRetries` is the maximum number of times to retry the action (default: 4).

 ## API